An older gentleman sitting outside and smiling.

 Tip: Consolidating your assets and capturing the priority of financial decisions can help simplify the process.

 At the end of the day, legacy planning ensures your loved ones are aware of your plans and helps to alleviate their stress during a very emotional time.
-Taking steps to plan ahead can have a substantial influence on the impact of your wealth transfer to the next generation.
+Planning ahead can have a substantial influence on the impact of your wealth transfer to the next generation.

 Want help preserving your wealth?